jeffakins/zillow_2017_clustering_project/README.md

-# Zillow Clustering and Regression Project
-##  What is driving the errors in the Zestimates?
+# Zillow Clustering and Regression Project: What is driving the errors in Zestimates?
 - By Jeff Akins

-For this project you will continue working with the zillow dataset.
-Continue to use the 2017 properties and predictions data for single unit / single family homes.

-In addition to continuing work on your previous project, you should incorporate clustering methodologies on this project.

-Your audience for this project is a data science team.
-The presentation will consist of a notebook demo of the discoveries you made and work you have done related to uncovering what the drivers of the error in the zestimate is.

 ## Project Goal: To determine the drivers of error in the Zestimates
 ### Additional Goals: